Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 Achieving AI-Market Fit

 Building AI models and hacking are my strengths, yet they mean little without product-market fit (PMF).
-This aspect is critical, especially in today's AI boom.
-We also applied a new concept of AI-market-fit, particularly with video presentation technology.
+This aspect is critical, especially in today's AI boom with video presentation technology.
+We also applied a new concept of AI-market fit, particularly with video demonstration technologies.
+Understanding the significance of product-market fit in startups is essential for growth.

 To realize this vision, we divided it into three steps.
 First, creating a video engine for businesses to facilitate talking head video examples for corporate communications.
 Then, developing a SaaS product to push technology limits, connect with users, and generate revenue for sustained investment.

-This approach validated our AI-market-fit cost-effectively, earning our first customer.
+This approach validated our AI-market fit cost-effectively, earning our first customer.
 These early users evolved into product clients, providing vital feedback for our initial version.
-For other efficiency tools, platforms like Fiverr or Upwork can reflect demand-supply dynamics, hinting at opportunities in translation, SEO, image creation, video production, and more.
+Platforms like Fiverr or Upwork can reflect demand-supply dynamics in translation, SEO, image creation, video localisation, and more.

 Lessons Learned